Designed & maintained by Carol Gingell

 This is an interesting shot of Acle Bridge which must have been taken during the latter stages of construction of the new road bridge as you can see the scaffolding and wooden formers beneath the bridge still in place.
 The photographer had obviously returned to the Broads, this time hiring Tuscan’s sister ship “Talisman” from Ernest Collins.
 Note all of the beer bottle lined up on the cabin roof.

 A female crew member and canine companion aboard Talisman at Acle Bridge in 1931.
 Sadly, I’m unable to read the labels on the beer bottle, but they are almost certainly the produce of one or more of the local breweries.
-Holiday provisions were bought on a sale or return basis in the 1930s - I’m guessing that there were no returns on the beer though!
+Holiday provisions were bought on a sale or return basis in the 1930s -

 Another shot of Talisman on the Norfolk Broads in 1931.
 From Blake’s 1933 brochure once again: “The engine is the popular Thornycroft ‘Handy Billy’ twin with impulse starting, and there is electric light throughout.”